 IEEE Std 802.19.1

-Project P802.19.1 to develop a standard for “TV White Space Coexistence Methods” was initiated in December 2009 and published in June 2014.
+IEEE Std 802.19.1 began as a project to develop a standard for “TV White Space Coexistence Methods” and was initiated in December 2009 and published in June 2014.
 The standard provides coexistence solutions for different cognitive radio systems operating in TVWS frequency bands.
 It specifies radio technology independent methods for coexistence among dissimilar or independently operated TV band networks.
-The IEEE 802.19.1 is designed to perform three key tasks required to solve coexistence problems between different TVWS radio networks:
+IEEE Std 802.19.1 is designed to perform the following three key tasks required to solve coexistence problems between different TVWS radio networks:

 • Discovery of WS radio systems that need to coexist with each other.